Pathans of Bihar: History

 The Delhi Sultanate was established after the Ghurid era and the region of Bihar came under the Lodi rule of Sikandar II.
 The Lodi sovereign allotted jagirs to Afghans that arrived to eastern India such as at Sasaram in Bihar where the chiefs rose to prominence.
 From here a Pashtun chief raised in Sasaram who became known as Sher Khan for his valour in saving the Governor of Bihar from a tiger, became the ruler of Bihar in the 16th century, his reign of effective governance brought great prosperity to Bihar that remained unmatched forever afterwards.
 The city of Sasaram would initially serve as the capital city of Sher Khan, who became known as Sher Shah Suri after he conquered the Mughal Empire and established the Sur Empire from Bihar.

 After the collapse of the Surids ensuing the death of Sher Shāh, Bihar came under the dominion of the Karrani dynasty of Pashtun origin.
 Bihar was ruled by Sulaiman Khan Karrani who was succeeded by his son, Daud Khan who was defeated at Raj Mahal.
 Bihar then fell under the expansion of Akbar the Great.

 Settlement

 The early Pathans of Bihar date to the era of Muslim rule including various medieval Pashtun dynasties in eastern Hind from which the descendants of Pashtuns settled in and became a local community of present-day Bihar.
-They also settled in the historical area of Patna in the Afghan ruled province of Bihar where the Pathan population of Patna were known residents since the 12th century.
+They also settled in the historical area of Patna in the Afghan ruled province of Bihar where the Pathan population of Patna were known residents since the 12th century. according to the Bihar caste survey the Pathan population numbered 986,665 or 0.75% of the state population.